dsyer/spring-boot-memory-blog/README.md

 18893563
 ```

-(this includes Spring Boot Web and Actuator starters, plus 3 or 4
+This includes Spring Boot Web and Actuator starters, plus 3 or 4
-webjars for static resources and the webjar locator).
+webjars for static resources and the webjar locator.
 A completely
 minimal Spring Boot application including Spring and some logging but
 no web server would be around 5MB of jars.